squareops/terraform-azurerm-vnet/examples/vnet-with-private-subnet/README.md

 # VNet with Private Subnets

 A public and private subnet will be created per availability zone in addition to single NAT Gateway shared between all availability zones.
+This example shows how to use an existing resource group.

 ## Usage